stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

   "scripts": []
   ```

-  _Hint:_ There are two ways to define the language files needed for the labels of the buttons and screen elements of the PDF viewer.
+  _Hint:_ There are two ways to define the language files needed for the labels of the buttons and screen elements.
 The second method is described below in the "internationalization" section.

 3. Now you can display the PDF file like so:
   ```html